qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 This is a render option for single-band files that include a continuous palette.
-You can also create color maps for a bands of a multiband raster.
+You can also create color maps for a band of a multiband raster.

 .. _figure_raster_pseudocolor: